explosion/spaCy/website/docs/usage/layers-architectures.md

     }
 ```

-This is particularly useful to see the scores on the development corpus when
+This is particularly useful for calculating relevant scores on the development
-training the component with [`spacy train`](/api/cli#training).
+corpus when training the component with [`spacy train`](/api/cli#training).

 Once our `TrainablePipe` subclass is fully implemented, we can
 [register](/usage/processing-pipelines#custom-components-factories) the